lara-press/docs/taxonomies.md

 ## Creating a Taxonomy
 To create a custom taxonomy, create a class that implements the `CustomTaxonomy` interface.

-The `CustomTaxonomy` interface requires the `taxonomyData` method which should return Wordpress [`register_taxonomy`](https://developer.wordpress.org/reference/functions/register_taxonomy/) function arguments.
+The `CustomTaxonomy` interface requires the `taxonomyData` method which should return WordPress [`register_taxonomy`](https://developer.wordpress.org/reference/functions/register_taxonomy/) function arguments.

 After the class is created, register it in the `TaxonomyServiceProvider` by adding it to the provider's `$taxonomies` array.